CryptoABS/cryptoabs-token/test/README.md

     - [x] `ownerPutInterest`: owner should put interest to contract fail when contract not paused
     - [x] `ownerPutInterest`: owner should put interest to contract success when contract paused
 - payee withdraw interest
-    - [ ] `payeeWithdrawInterest`: payee should withdraw interest success when non-paused
+    - [x] `payeeWithdrawInterest`: payee should withdraw interest fail when contract paused
-    - [ ] `payeeWithdrawInterest`: payee should withdraw interest fail when paused
+    - [x] `payeeWithdrawInterest`: payee should withdraw interest success when contract not paused
-    - [ ] `payeeWithdrawInterest`: payee should withdraw interest fail when over interest amount
+    - [x] `payeeWithdrawInterest`: payee should withdraw interest fail when over interest amount
+    - [x] `payeeWithdrawInterest`: payee should fail withdraw interest when disabled payee
 - owner put capital
     - [ ] `ownerPutCapital`: owner should put capital to contract success when contract paused
     - [ ] `ownerPutCapital`: owner should put capital to contract fail when contract not paused
 - payee withdraw capital
     - [ ] `payeeWithdrawCapital`: payee should withdraw capital success when contract paused
     - [ ] `payeeWithdrawCapital`: payee should withdraw capital fail when contract not paused
+    - [ ] `payeeWithdrawCapital`: payee should fail withdraw capital when disabled payee
 - ownership switch
     - [x] `transferOwnership`: transfer ownership should fail when not owner
     - [x] `transferOwnership`: transfer ownership should success when not owner